SleepAPI/SleepAPI/bot/README.md

 npm run start
 ```

 This is still run locally (you're safe).
-This is used by the final Azure deployment to start the service from the compiled javascript /dist folder.
+This is used by the final environment deployment to start the service from the compiled javascript /dist folder.
 This is a good sanity-check before opening a pull request with your suggested changes

 For a complete list of available scripts, check the `package.json` file.